mkigikm/alttpr-crosskeys-tracker/README.md

 The medallions for Misery Mire and Turtle Rock can be tracked by right click on the square above the entrances.

+To switch between the light and dark world maps, click on the portal in the lower left of the map (desert and mire area).

 There is a timer at the bottom that can be started and paused by clicking on it.

 ## Logical Access